*Please confirm that your facility may open under the State Order. Where there is

 Issued: July 17, 2020

-“Schools” include all public, private, and charter schools from grades pre-K through 12.
+“Schools” include all public, private, and charter schools for transitional kindergarten through grade 12.
 This Directive does not apply to community colleges, universities, childcare facilities, or preschools.
-Childcare, summer camps, and children’s activities are subject to a separate directive.
-This Directive supplements and should be read in conjunction with the Health Officer’s June 30, 2020 requirements for schools in COVID-19 Prepared: Reopening of Santa Clara County K-12 Schools for the 2020-2021 School Year.
+Childcare, summer camps, preschools, and children’s activities are subject to a separate directive.
+This Directive supplements and should be read in conjunction with the Health Officer’s requirements and recommendations for schools in COVID-19 Prepared: Reopening of Santa Clara County K-12 Schools for the 2020-2021 School Year.

 This Directive is mandatory, and failure to follow it is a violation of the Health Officer’s Order issued July 2, 2020 (“Order”).
-You must comply with the Order and all requirements of this Directive.
-In addition, schools must comply with the Health Officer’s June 30, 2020 requirements in COVID-19 Prepared: Reopening of Santa Clara County K-12 Schools for the 2020-2021 School Year except where superseded by this Directive and/or mandatory State guidance.
+Schools must comply with the Order and all requirements of this Directive.1 In addition, schools must comply with the Health Officer’s requirements for schools set forth in COVID-19 Prepared: Reopening of Santa Clara County K-12 Schools for the 2020-2021 School Year except where superseded by this Directive and/or mandatory State guidance.

-Once Santa Clara County has been off of the State’s monitoring list for 14 days, schools should resume in-person instruction and activities consistent with the prior requirements issued by the Public Health Department: COVID-19 Prepared: Reopening of Santa Clara County K-12 Schools for the 2020-2021 School Year.
+Under the guidance of the California Department of Public Health (CDPH), schools may not open for in-person instruction until Santa Clara County has been out of Tier 1 (Purple Tier) of the State’s “Blueprint” framework for 14 days.
+At that time, all schools can resume full in- person instruction, and when providing in-person instruction, they must do so consistent with the requirements issued by the Public Health Department: COVID-19 Prepared: Reopening of Santa Clara County K-12 Schools for the 2020-2021 School Year and all applicable State requirements.

 Waivers for Elementary Schools

-Notwithstanding the closure in monitoring counties, the CDPH guidance specifically provides a pathway for in-person instruction at elementary schools:
+Notwithstanding the closure of schools in Tier 1 counties, CDPH guidance also provides a pathway for general, in-person instruction at elementary schools in counties that remain in Tier 1:

 A waiver of this criteria [mandating distance learning] may be granted by the local health officer for elementary schools to open for in-person instruction.
 A waiver may only be granted if one is requested by the superintendent (or equivalent for charter or private schools), in consultation with labor, parent and community organizations.
 Local health officers must review local community epidemiological data, consider other public health interventions, and consult with CDPH when considering a waiver request.

-The County Public Health Department strongly encourages elementary schools to follow this process so that they can safely resume in-person instruction this fall.
+While the County remains in Tier 1, the County Public Health Department strongly encourages elementary schools to follow this process so that they can safely resume in- person instruction this fall.

 This recommendation is based on the current best available scientific evidence, including that COVID-related risks in schools serving elementary age students appear lower than and different from the risks to staff and students in schools serving older students.
 In particular, there appears to be lower risk of child-to-child or child-to-adult transmission in children under 12, and the risk of infection and serious illness in elementary school children is particularly low.
 By contrast, the health-related risks for elementary age children who are not provided in-person instruction are significant, including lower rates of immunizations, higher rates of undetected child abuse and neglect, and risk to social/emotional wellbeing.

-Accordingly, superintendents are encouraged to request a waiver from Public Health for fulltime or hybrid in-person instruction at the elementary level as follows:
+Accordingly, superintendents and their equivalents for private schools and charter schools are encouraged to request a waiver from Public Health for fulltime or hybrid in-person instruction at the elementary level as follows:

 For answers to frequently asked questions about this industry and other topics, please see the FAQ page.
 Please note that this Directive may be updated.
 For up-to-date information on the Health Officer Order, visit the County Public Health Department’s website at www.sccgov.org/coronavirus.